-A judgment on an "unfair purposes" needs to be made with full consideration given to the following materials, if available.
+A judgment on an "unfair purposes" must be made with full consideration given to the following materials for instance, if available.

-(a) Materials proving a fact that another person's trademark is well known among consumers (the period, scope, frequency of its use)
+(a) Materials proving a fact that another person's trademark is well known among consumers

-(b) Materials showing that a well-known trademark is composed of a coined word or particular in composition plan to make a market entry in Japan (such as, for example, exportation to Japan, sales in Japan, etc.)
+(b) Materials showing that a well-known trademark is composed of a coined word or has a distinctive feature in composition

-(c) Materials proving a fact that the owner of a well-known trademark has a concrete
+(c) Materials proving a fact that the owner of a well-known trademark has a concrete plan to make a market entry in Japan (such as, for example, exportation to Japan, sales in Japan, etc.)